Top 10 Things To Know Before Buying A Drone

 8. “Dealing With The Public” - What happens if Someone challenges me when flying my drone?

 Some members of the public are still not educated enough on drone law and can assume how you are flying is illegal and that you are up to no good.
-You should try and not get distracted while flying if they come up to you.
+You should try not to get distracted while flying if they come up to you.
 They might ask if you are flying legally and you can tell them you have your Flyer ID/Operator ID to show proof of completion of online training.
 You can even explain to them why you can fly in the place you are etc.

 Always remember to keep these encounters as positive as possible because you are reflecting the drone community by flying safely.
-By educating a member of the public it might help confusion.
+By educating a member of the public it might help the confusion.

 9. ‘Setting Up The Drone’ - How do I set up my DJI Drone?

 When setting up your DJI drone it can be confusing if it is your first time.
-You will need to download the DJI Fly app on your phone.It will then ask you to create a ‘DJI Account’.
+You will need to download the DJI Fly app on your phone.
+It will then ask you to create a ‘DJI Account’.
 After you have created this it will then ask you to activate your drone.
-Once your drone is activated you will get your 12 months warranty from that date.
+Once your drone is activated you will get your 12-month warranty from that date.

 10. “Safe Places To Fly” - Where can I legally fly?